Grant Opportunities

 The program supports projects that bring the ideas of the humanities to life for general audiences through public programming.
 Projects must engage humanities scholarship to analyze significant themes in disciplines such as history, literature, ethics, and art history.
 Awards support projects that are intended to reach broad and diverse public audiences in non-classroom settings.

-NY State Council of the Arts Regrants & Partnerships
+NY State Council of the Arts Regrants & Services

-NYSCA initiates funding partnerships with regional arts councils and cultural organizations.
-The local grant making organizations providing support in a wide range of arts disciplines are referred to as Statewide Community Regrant Partners (SCR).
-Application deadlines are set by each SCR partner, so check your local partner for details.
+At the core of our mission to create vibrant arts communities is our work with our Statewide Community Regrant Partners (SCR).
+NYSCA initiates funding partnerships with regional arts councils and cultural organizations, enabling us to reach all 10 regions across the state.
+The local grant making organizations providing support in a wide range of arts disciplines are referred to as Statewide Community Regrant Partners.

 NYLA Section and NYLA Round Table Funding Opportunities